afriyenn/yen-s_portfolio/README.md

 ## 1.2 Data Structure & Initial Checks

 The dataset used in this project follows a relational structure, implemented using Excel as the data source and Power BI as the data modeling layer.
 The data consists of four core tables with a total of approximately +54K records.

-Table Overview:
+These are the table overviews:

 **Table 1 – Transactions**
 Contains ticket-level transaction data, including transaction date, route, operator, sales channel, ticket price, and quantity sold.
 This table serves as the fact table for analysis.